nerdguru/go-sls-crudl/Readme.md

 env GOOS=linux go build -ldflags="-s -w" -o bin/put functions/put.go
 env GOOS=linux go build -ldflags="-s -w" -o bin/list-by-year functions/list-by-year.go
 ```
 What is this makefile doing?
 First, it runs the `dep ensure` command, which will scan your underlying .go files looking for dependencies to install, which it will grab off of Github as needed and place under a newly created `vendor` folder under `go-sls-crudl`.
 Then, it'll compile the individual function files, placing the resulting binaries in the `bin` folder.
-Keep in mind that this is an extremely dumb makefile in that it will compile every file every time as opposed to a smarter one that would only recompile files that have changed.
-Blame my noobness with Golang.

 If you look at the `serverless.yml` file, it makes references to those recently compiled function binaries, one for each function in our service and each one corresponding to a different verb/path in our API we're creating.
 Deploy the entire service with the 'sls' command: